All Episodes

 We're not purists.

-You know, supporting the Constitution and the Declaration, these notions of unalienable rights and so forth goes back for before Aristotle.
+You know, supporting the Constitution and the Declaration, these notions of unalienable rights and so forth goes back before Aristotle.

 Can I ask you this question?

-But as I read chapters on the progressive masterminds, the philosopher kings, the the administrative state tyranny, liberty and republicanism, that really popped out at me in liberty and property.
+But as I read chapters on the progressive masterminds, the philosopher kings, the administrative state tyranny, liberty and republicanism, that really popped out at me in liberty and property.

-There have been and and the philosophers that were that so inspired our framers and founders, they were you know, those people inspired them, but they also knew that this great experiment had been tried in various forms over the centuries, and over the centuries, in one shape, matter, or form, they all fail, and they all fail basically for the same reasons.
+There have been, and the philosophers that were, that so inspired our framers and founders, those people inspired them, but they also knew that this great experiment had been tried in various forms over the centuries.

 You're right.

-And what really drew my attention and started me to think about this book and what I was going to write was a letter I found from Thomas Jefferson to John Adams, and it's in the book.
+And what really drew my attention and started me to think about this book and what I was going to write was a letter I found from Thomas Jefferson to John Adams.

-Thomas Jefferson looks at Roman history, looks at Caesar, you know, the great men of Rome, uh Cicero and uh Brutus and Cato and so forth, and he says to John Adams, you know, this is a remarkable country, America, where the people have virtue.
+Thomas Jefferson looks at Roman history, looks at Caesar, you know, the great men of Rome, Cicero and Brutus and Cato and so forth.

-He said, When I look back on Rome, we couldn't have fixed it.
+He said, when I look back on Rome, we couldn't have fixed it.

 The people lost their virtue.

-It they didn't care anymore.
+They didn't care anymore.

 They wanted things.

-They wanted pleasure, they wanted pure happiness, they wanted all these things.
+They wanted all these things.

-And so they gave up on the republic.
+And so they gave up on the Republic.

 And so this is what I'm trying to explain to people.